Three Different Ways To Write Ratios

 Comparing the Three Methods

 Each method of writing ratios has its strengths and weaknesses.
-The best approach depends on the context and the purpose of expressing the ratio.
-For simple comparisons, the colon notation is clear and concise.
+Consider this: the best approach depends on the context and the purpose of expressing the ratio.
+So for simple comparisons, the colon notation is clear and concise.
 For performing calculations, the fractional representation is far more advantageous.
 For informal communication or introducing the concept to beginners, the word form is usually the most readily understandable.

 Practical Applications and Examples